-We carry out toxicity testing using our multispecies, microbial toxicity tests MARA and LumiMARA.
-Theses bioassays include strains from marine, freshwater and terrestrial environments to provide a more genetically diverse alternative to single species bacterial tests.
-They provide a rapid, reliable and cost-effective analysis of toxicity.
+We carry out ecotoxicity testing using our multispecies, microbial ecotoxicity tests MARA and LumiMARA.
+These bioassays include strains from marine, freshwater and terrestrial environments to provide a more genetically diverse alternative to single species bacterial tests.
+They provide a rapid and reliable analysis of toxicity.

 Bacteria are good candidates for ecotoxicity testing because of a number of factors, including their small size, their rapid growth rate and their ease of handling.
 The use of bacterial bioassays to assess toxicity is well established, and single species bacterial tests are commonly used across a broad range of industry and environmental applications as they are convenient to use, and give rapid results.

 The best known tests make use of the naturally luminescent bacteria Aliivibrio fischeri (previously known as Vibrio fischeri).
 These tests are based on the fact that exposure to toxins disrupts the bacteria's respiratory processes, which in turn results in a reduction in light output.
 Reduction in light output is an easily measurable response that can be used to assess the acute toxicity of samples.

 NCIMB's MARA and LumiMARA bioassays make use of the genetic diversity of microbes and the ease with which they can be handled, to take the concept of the microbial bioassay a step beyond single species testing.

 Single species bacterial testing is generally based around assessment of the acute toxicity response of a single marine species.
 In contrast, testing using both MARA and LumiMARA gives a measure of acute and chronic toxicity, encompasing marine, freshwater and terrestrial species of bacteria in addition to a yeast.